MohamedElDegwi/Currency-Exchange/README.md

 # Currency Exchange Project

-The Currency Exchange Project is a seamlessly integrated feature within the Bank-System, developed independently while adhering to the implementation rules of the Bank-System.
+The Currency Exchange Project is a integrated feature within the Bank-System, developed independently while adhering to the implementation rules of the Bank-System.
 The project follows a 3-tier architecture and is meticulously designed to incorporate Object-Oriented Programming (OOP) concepts in C++.

 ## Architecture